EN

 DelReY

-In 2023, Jan will take over operational management from his father, who will continue to have final responsibility for the family business.
+In 2023, Jan takes over operational management from his father, who will continue to have final responsibility for the family business.

-Jan has been co-manager of DelReY since 2022.
+Jan has been co-managing director of DelReY since 2022.

 Julie Proot